Our Team

 Mel Koenen LAMFT

-Mel is a Licensed Associate Marriage and Family Therapist who specializes in Law Enforcement/First Responders.
+Mel is a Licensed Associate Marriage and Family Therapist who specializes in Law Enforcement/First Responders/Military populations.
 She uses Accelerated Resolution Therapy (ART), Internal Family Systems (IFS), and a mix of other things to help clients learn how to regulate their nervous systems.
+Mel works with a number of issues like: trauma, work-related stressors, relational issues, anxiety, communication, shame, and others.
 She and her clients develop practical systems to put into place to help them feel more balanced.
 Her personality is direct, a bit sweary, but always compassionate towards people’s experiences.
-She hopes that her clients know that no matter what she is always in their corner and wants the absolute best for them.
-Sometimes that means holding clients accountable and sometimes that means showing them how to give themselves some grace.

 Mel sees individual adults and couples virtual and in Big Lake, MN.